Website Redesign 101: The Getting Started Checklist

 Steps:

-• Plan for new content creation, including copywriting, photography and multimedia production.
-Identify gaps in existing content and prioritize the creation of new content to fill those gaps and meet user needs.
+- Plan for new content creation, including copywriting, photography and multimedia production.
+Identify gaps in existing content and prioritize the creation of new content to fill those gaps.

 Steps:

-• Determine the budget available for the website redesign project.
-Consider factors such as design, development, integrations with existing systems, content creation and ongoing maintenance.
+- Determine the budget available for the project.
+Consider steps such as design, development, integrations with existing systems and ongoing maintenance.
+Many forget that content creation can be a big, time-consuming lift.

-• Allocate resources, including personnel, tools and external vendors, if necessary.
-Identify internal team members who will be involved in the redesign project, as well as any external vendors or agencies that may be needed for specialized tasks.
+- Think about resources, including personnel, tools and external vendors, if necessary.
+Identify internal team members who will be involved in the redesign project, as well as any vendors or agencies that may be needed for specialized tasks.

-• Assemble a cross-functional project team.
-Identify key stakeholders and departmental representatives who will contribute to the redesign project, ensuring a diverse range of perspectives and expertise.
+- Assemble a diverse team.
+Identify stakeholders and departmental representatives who will contribute to the project.

 Need Help with Your New Website?